Acknowledgment - Notification sent from the receiver to the sender verifying the file was received and the status. See Acknowledgements Document

 Performing Provider Number - See Rendering Provider Number.

-Physical File - The entire file that is transmitted or received.
+Physical File – This is the entire file that is transmitted or received.
 Physical files may contain one or many logical files.

 Print Image File - A file created by a software system that is in the format of the CMS1500 or UB04.